-Mr. Haskett stated I distributed a proposal from A Cut Above, who is our arborist that we used last year.
-I met with Hank last week and he suggested items 1 through 5.
-I highlighted items 1, 2 and 4 and I recommend we utilize his services for those three items, which we can schedule for January.
-The budget for this R&M-Tree Trimming

-Services is \$15,000, and these total \$7,800.
-Item 3 has been address by Luke Brothers and item 5 is included in the Luke Brothers' contract and will be addressed throughout the year.
+Mr. Haskett stated I distributed a proposal from A Cut Above, who is the Arborist we used last year.
+I met with Hank last week and he suggested Items 1 through 5.
+I highlighted Items 1, 2 and 4 and I recommend we utilize his services for those three items, which we can schedule for January.
+The budget for R&M-Tree Trimming Services is \$15,000 and these total \$7,800.
+Item 3 has been addressed by Luke Brothers and Item 5 is included in the Luke Brothers' contract and will be addressed throughout the year.

-Ms. Kassel asked do we expect there will be any additional cost for this?
+Ms. Kassel asked do we expect there any additional cost for this?

-Mr. Haskett stated there is nothing he has proposed to do after we perform these services, but we will not know if we need his services in the future, if a hurricane comes up, for example.
+Mr. Haskett stated there is nothing he has proposed to do after we perform these services, but we will not know if we will need his services in the future, if a hurricane comes up, for example.

-Mr. LeMenager stated item 1 addresses removing sucker growth, and I thought it was Luke Brothers' job up to 10 feet.
+Mr. LeMenager stated Item 1 addresses removing sucker growth and I thought it was Luke Brothers' job up to 10 feet.

-Mr. Haskett stated that is included in the contract with Luke Brothers but it is not quite the right wording that Hank used.
+Mr. Haskett stated that is included in the contract with Luke Brothers but Hank did not use the right wording.
 Item 1 is trimming trees as stop signs at intersections.
-He specifically mentions sycamore trees on Blue Stem and Brackenfern, because they grow more rapidly than the rest and we wanted to trim them again, even though they were trimmed last year.
+He specifically mentions Sycamore trees on Blue Stem and Brackenfern, because they grow more rapidly than the rest and we wanted to trim them again, even though they were trimmed last year.

-Ms. Kassel stated the first sentence for item one is trimming on common area trees to remove sucker growth, clear roadway signs and roadway lighting.
+Ms. Kassel stated the first sentence for Item one is trimming trees on common areas to remove sucker growth, clear roadway signs and roadway lighting.
 Does that mean all common area street trees?
 It is not indicated in the first sentence.
 The next sentence mentions Blue Stem and Brackenfern.